 The monument is built on the site of St Margaret’s, the first church to burn down, and has a height of 61 meters, the exact distance to the bakery where the fire began.
 At the top of the column is an urn in the shape of a flame, which contains ash from the original fire.

-At its base, you can see some Latin inscriptions which recall the catastrophe as well as the construction of the monument.
+At its base, if you get closer with the audioguide (audioguides), you can read some Latin inscriptions which recall the catastrophe as well as the construction of the monument.

 THE OLD OPERATING THEATRE MUSEUM

 This old operating theatre is located in the garret of the Church of Saint Thomas.
 Within it, surgical experimentation of great medical significance took place.

 The Saint Thomas’s Hospital is mentioned in 13th-century writings as a place where the poor could be treated.

 In the late 17th century, London’s first operating theatre was built into the hospital’s herb depository.
 The poor who fell ill in the streets and could not afford an operation came here.
 The church monks experimented on them to learn more about anatomy as very little was known at the time.
 The opposite was true for those with money, however, who preferred to undergo their operations on their own kitchen tables instead.

 Operations were done without anesthesia, so the monks gave their patients alcohol or opium to dull the pain.
 By the 19th century, medical students sat on the grandstands around the surgeon to record the details of each operation.